 Pooled Income Fund Overview

-A pooled income fund (PIF) gives an individual the opportunity to receive lifetime income for up to two beneficiaries, allows the individual to support multiple charities, and has the potential to reduce federal estate taxes for heirs.
+A pooled income fund (PIF) gives donors the opportunity to receive lifetime income for multiple beneficiaries, and support multiple charities.
 It is established and operated by a public charity and gifts from all donors are pooled for investments.